+Study Abroad-Improving Self Confidence, Know Here Complete Details!
 Choosing to study abroad is more than learning academic knowledge; it is also about boosting confidence.
 Leaving your motherland and moving to an altogether new country is both an exhilarating and scary experience.
-It is understandable to be anxious or concerned about spending your entire college years in a new destination.
+Being anxious or concerned about spending your entire college years in a new destination is understandable.

 Studying abroad is a huge decision outside the classroom, and the experience is far more than just taking notes in a different classroom.
 Just like the first day of school, it can be nerve-wracking to wonder whether you will fit in with the others, be able to make friends and adjust to a new environment.